bernardpeh/songbird/readme.md

 **This book is still work in progress...
 The cms is completed but I am polishing the content and workflow.
 If you want to see the final product, simply checkout chapter_20.
 Any comments welcomed.**

+* 5 july - chapter 4 completed. use chrome browser instead of firefox.
+Updated to Symfony 2.8.8.

 ![songbird cms](images/chapter_20_screenshot.png)

 ***Updated to Symfony 2.8 LTS***